-Here at Greek-Language.com we have our own bibliography of Ancient Greek Linguistics entitled A Comprehensitve Biliography of Hellenistic Greek Linguistics.
+Here at Greek-Language.com we have our own bibliography of Ancient Greek Linguistics entitled A Comprehensive Bibliography of Hellenistic Greek Linguistics.

 This bibliography provides a listing of works that apply any form of linguistics to hellenistic Greek—the Greek language as it was used in the period following the conquests of Alexander the Great and including the time in which the Septuagint (LXX) and the New Testament of the Christian Bible were written.

-Michel Buijs' Greek Linguistics Bibliography focuses on works adopting a 'functionalist' perspective.
-This well presented page is organized by topic.
-It includes works dealing with any period of Ancient Greek.
+Michel Buijs' Greek Linguistics Bibliography focuses on works adopting a 'functional' perspective.
+This well presented page includes works dealing with any period of Ancient Greek.

 You may also search the U.S. Library of Congress holdings on Greek Linguistics.
 Selecting this option will take you to the advanced search page of the Library of Congress catalogue.
 Type the terms "Linguistics" and "Greek" as your search terms in the two search fields that appear.
 Leave all other settings as they appear.
 This will not locate all items in the Library of Congress that are relevant to the topic of Greek Linguistics, but it will give you a great sample.